Six Top Foods to Combat Obesity

 Lentils and White Beans

 Lentils in particular are rockets in your pockets in terms of protein value.
-As it takes your body longer to digest protein, calories have to work like Trojans to break it down.
-This means you burn off more calories to digest protein.
+As it takes your body longer to digest protein, this means you burn off more calories in the process.
 Lentils and white beans both act in the same way and, although lentils are more protein-efficient, most beans are a good addition to your fight against fat.